maurosampietro/UltraMapper.CommandLine/README.md

 Parse and map command line args to built-in and complex (custom user defined) types. then invoke methods automatically.
 UltraMapper.CommandLine uses Expressions to generate all the code needed to deal with your commands, instead of Reflection to guarantee good performances.

-Default parser syntax:
+## Default parser syntax:

   example 1: --move C:\ThisFile.exe "C:\New Directory\ThisFile.exe"

   - --<commmandName> a <b>double dash</b> indentifies a command
-  - Whitespaces characters delimit commmands and values
+  - <b>Whitespaces</b> characters delimit commmands and values
   - Double quotes escape special characters and whitespace.

-  - if your param is a complex type, round brackets identies the object
+  - if your param is a complex type, <b>round brackets</b> identies the object
     example: --sum ()

-  - If your param is a collection square brackets identifies the collection
+  - If your param is a collection <b>square brackets</b> identifies the collection
     example: --sum [[1 2 3 4 5]]

-  - Collections of complex type are supported, recursively, without limits
+  - <b>Collections of complex types</b> are supported, recursively, without limits
     example: --sum [( a b) ( c d ) (e f) ]

-Multiple advancements compared to other similar projects include:
+## Multiple advancements compared to other similar projects include:

   - The ability to invoke a method directly: